rcmaples/btx/fullstory-README.md

 ## Application overview

 For speed I chose to build a next.js app for the frontend while leveraging [Sanity](https://sanity.io) to manage content—products, editorial articals, promos, etc...
-This app was build with the following toolds:
+This app was build with the following tools:

 - I scaffolded the app with a template generator I creadted previously (`npx create turbo-sanity` [[repo](https://github.com/rcmaples/create-turbo-sanity)])